wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-When you add a `Mastery Check` for a future date while displaying only past `Mastery Checks`, make sure to enter `view -mc` to view the complete list to check if the `Mastery Check` has been added correctly.
+* When you add a `Mastery Check` for a future date while displaying only past `Mastery Checks`, make sure to enter `view -mc` to view the complete list to check if the `Mastery Check` has been added correctly.
-Similarly, when you add a `Mastery Check` for a past date while displaying only future `Mastery Check`, make sure to enter `view -mc` to view the complete list to check if the `Mastery Check` has been added correctly.
+* Similarly, when you add a `Mastery Check` for a past date while displaying only future `Mastery Check`, make sure to enter `view -mc`.
+* NAME does not have to correspond to an existing student; this is so that the tutor may freely use any nicknames or other identifiers as they see fit.
-When a `Mastery Check` is first added, a `FAIL` default value will be assigned.
+* When a `Mastery Check` is first added, a `FAIL` default value will be assigned.

 </div>

 #### 6.3.3 Adding `Todos` : `-t`